-Excused Absence -- A student absence from school is considered excused when the student is absent with prior parent permission.

-Unexcused Absence -- Any absence from school without parent permission is considered an unexcused absence.
-Unexcused Absences do not qualify to complete work under the work make-up policy, but will receive a zero for missed work.
+Excused Absence - Is defined as any absence with prior parent permission or a note upon return to school.
+Unexcused Absence - Defined as any absence from school without parental permission.
+Unexcused Absences do not qualify to complete missed work under the work make-up policy and will receive a zero.

-Excused Tardy -- An excused tardy to school is defined as lateness to school with parent permission.
+Excused Tardy -- Defined as lateness to school with parent permission.

-Unexcused Tardy -- A tardy to school is considered unexcused when a student is late to school without parent permission/knowledge.
+Unexcused Tardy - Defined as late to school without parent permission/knowledge.

-Pass to Class -- An excused Pass to Class or any other assigned area is defined as lateness to class with faculty/staff permission.
-Students who are in grades 6-12 receive a three-minute period between bells for changing classrooms.
-A student who is tardy to any class after the first period will receive points from the classroom teacher unless excused by another teacher or staff member with a Teacher Pass to Class.
+Late -- A student who is late to any class after the first period will receive points from the classroom teacher unless excused by another teacher or staff member with a pass.